Lithuania Billie Jean King Cup team

 The Lithuania Billie Jean King Cup team represents Lithuania in the Billie Jean King Cup tennis competition and are governed by the Lithuanian Tennis Association.

 In 2016-2017, Lithuania played in Group II of Europe/Africa zone, but dropped to Group III in 2018.

+In 2025, Laurynas Grigelis made his debut as the head coach of Lithuania's Billie Jean King Cup team.